tGautot/flutter-media-permission-handler/README.md

  There was no changes made to the android part of the package

  Please check out the original package readme, you may find some intresting information or answers to potential questions.

+## Using this package

+If you want to use this package in your flutter project, add this to your `pubsec.yaml` `
+dependencies:

+  ....

+  media_permission_handler:
+    git: 'git://github.com/tGautot/flutter-media-permission-handler.git'

+  ....
+`